Saturday, December 4, 2010

 During this stage you will notice what will seem like extraordinary growth!
 Although your hair has been growing at the same rate the weight of the lock will begin to pull the hair downward making growth more noticeable.

-Stage IV: Mature Locks Locks can become mature as soon as 18 months or as long as 3 years!
+Locks can become mature as soon as 18 months or as long as 3 years!
 The locks have formed a complex tightly interwoven matrix of hair throughout the length of the lock and are solid and uniformed in appearance.
 Mature locks are strong and if maintained well very easy to style.

-How to know if your locked: Three easy ways to know if your locked
+Three easy ways to know if your locked

 1. The buds in your locks are no longer distinguishable from the rest of your lock.